Gift for an Autistic Child

 You can find a mini-trampoline at WalMart and other stores.

-This is my favorite gift for an autistic child this year, because it's fun, funny AND educational.
+A "Chatimal" is a terrific gift for an autistic child, because it's fun, funny AND educational.

 Puzzles, posters, etc.